Pension administration in the United States: Classifications of pension administration firms

 Pension administration firms operate in several different ways.
 Possibly the most common form is the third-party administrator (TPA).
 The TPA is an independent firm that does not sell associated investment products.
 A Pension administration firm can also be a division of a larger corporation engaged in the retirement plan business, such as with Principal Financial Group.
 The term "bundled" is sometimes used to refer to such an arrangement; the same company maintains the plan, manages investments, and provides custody services.

 Investment platforms

 Traditional pension plans and some older defined contribution plans have one omnibus brokerage account where plan trustees invest participant funds for the plan participants' benefit.
 The participants themselves have no control over investment decisions.
 Traditional brokerage houses, such as Morgan Stanley or UBS, typically hold these accounts.
 Integrated platforms give participants access to their account balances and control over their investment elections through a technology system.
 A long list of firms offer such services.

 Technology

-Beginning in the 1970s technology has played a growing role in the pension administration business.
+Beginning in the 1970s, technology has played a growing role in the pension administration business.
 Participant access platforms aside, software applications have also taken over many complicated actuarial calculations and statistical tests previously done by hand.
 Many business management tools also provide for workflow management and efficient client communication.
 Many activities previously carried out through U.S. Mail or United Parcel Service have moved online.
+In recent years, companies like Stax.ai have tailored AI-powered solutions to streamline administrative workflows, further enhancing efficiency in pension administration.